fChristenson/My-life-as-a-programmer/README.md

 > I want to quit my job and plan to open own software company.
 I want to know how to get new software project for my company?

+> Hi Fredrik, What certificates would u recommend to new programmers before they apply for their first job?
+I dont have a degree, so certificates would mean something for a junior level position.
+I had a look at your linkedin profile and saw u had CS50 listed.
+I completed Java Nanodegree from Udacity(took me 20 days) and Im planning on taking CS50 from edx.
+Im mostly a backend guy and I can see myself in the future creating apis and microservices in java/go.
+The part I enjoy the most is optimizing (ha, junior) data/persistence layer and queries.
+I also have some competitive programming experience, shitty rating tho.
+Thanks in advance!

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?